About

 Content

-The County will assess each property to determine eligibility, planting area and the maximum number of plants which may be ordered.
-A minimum of 12 tree and/or shrubs must be ordered to participate in the program.
+The County will assess each property to determine eligibility, the planting area, and the maximum number of plants which may be ordered.
+A minimum of 12 trees and/or shrubs must be ordered to participate in the program.
 The homeowner will choose plants appropriate for their yard from a list of native trees and shrubs provided by the County.
 All trees and shrubs obtained through the program must be planted on the applicant’s property within 75 feet of a stream.

-The homeowner must commit to planting and caring for the trees and shrubs provided by the County including, but not limited to, watering, shelter installation and maintenance, protecting trees and shrubs from deer and other pests.
-Trees and shrubs will be delivered by the County to the homeowner’s property in the spring and fall.
+The homeowner must commit to planting and caring for the trees and shrubs provided by the County including, but not limited to, watering, tree shelter installation and maintenance, and protecting trees and shrubs from deer and other pests.
+Trees and shrubs will be delivered by the County to the homeowner’s property in the spring or fall.

 Benefits of Stream Buffers

 Stream Buffers help prevent stream bank erosion.
 The vegetative cover dissipates the energy and friction of moving water and the roots help hold the soil in place.
-Such vegetation also plays an important role in reducing water temperature – an important aspect of aquatic habitat.
-The vegetation traps much of the sediment, nutrients and other pollutants, preventing them from entering our waterways.
+Such vegetation also plays an important role in reducing water temperature which is an important aspect of aquatic habitat.
+The vegetation traps much of the sediments, nutrients, and other pollutants, preventing them from entering our waterways.

 In addition to stabilizing the soil, plants utilize most of the trapped nutrients.
-In fact, an effective buffer will use up to 80% of the phosphorous and nearly 90% of the nitrogen, two of the biggest pollutants of the Chesapeake Bay.
+An effective buffer will use up to 80% of the phosphorous and nearly 90% of the nitrogen, two of the biggest pollutants of the Chesapeake Bay.

 Plant List